SalamPS/PiGANO/README.md

 - **Encryption**: Upload a photo, provide a private key and private message.
 - **Decryption**: Upload a photo and provide the private key to decrypt the message.

+## Download

+You can download the app from the GitHub release page [here](https://github.com/SalamPS/PiGANO/releases/download/v1.0.0/PiGANO-v1.0.0.apk).

 ## How to Use

 1. **Encrypting a Message**